 Many homeowners love the look and feel of traditional hardwood in their home, but as beautiful as hardwood is, it is also a bit finicky and requires diligent maintenance.

-As with other flooring like bamboo and cork, be mindful of denting and scratching your hardwood floors.
-Never slide heavy furniture across your floors and make sure to sweep and vacuum regularly to get rid of and grit and debris that could scratch the finish.
-Also, don’t mop wood floors with soaking wet mops as the water could seep into and in between the wood planks causing your floors to buckle.
+As with other floorings like bamboo and cork, be mindful of denting and scratching your hardwood floors.
+Never slide heavy furniture across your floors, and make sure to sweep and vacuum regularly to get rid of and grit and debris that could scratch the finish.
+Also, don’t mop wood floors with soaking wet mops because the water could seep into and in between the wood planks causing your floors to buckle.

 Exposure to the natural sunlight has the ability to cause your floors to fade.
 Having said this, the extent of damage depends on the type of wood your floors are made of.
 Woods like cherry and oak tend to get darker with aging because they are burned by the UV light.
 Other woods, however, will lighten after prolonged exposure to sunlight.

 To prevent burning or fading from the sun, you can apply a water-based urethane finish to your floors that will minimize some of the sun damage that’s caused by oil-based finishes.
 You should also be sure to have curtains and/or blinds on your windows to help keep sunlight out.
 There are even window films you can purchase that will allow light through but block UV rays, much like a good pair of sunglasses.